QGIS 3.0 - How, when and what; it implies

 Last year (2015) the project team began to investigate when and how QGIS 3.0 was to be released.
-They promised, according to a post from Anita Graser, that they would clearly convey to the users and developers of their plans before launching QGIS 3.0.
-Recently they have tried to expose some of the considerations for a launch of QGIS 3.0 and at the end of the post there is an opportunity for us to present our ideas.
+They promised, according to a post from Anita Graser, that they were going to clearly convey their plans to users and developers before launching QGIS 3.0.
+They have recently tried to expose some of the considerations for a QGIS 3.0 release and at the end of the post there is an opportunity for us to present our ideas.

-Normally a major version is reserved for times when a big change is made to the API of your software.
-This break is not a trivial decision for the QGIS project since we are hundreds of thousands of users that depend on QGIS, both for their own use and for service provided to third parties.
+Typically a major version is reserved for times when a big change is made to your software's API.
+This break is not a trivial decision for the QGIS project since we are hundreds of thousands of users who depend on QGIS, both for our own use and for services provided to third parties.

 Occasionally breaking the API is necessary to accommodate the upgrade of architecture with improved approaches, new libraries and corrections to decisions made in the past.

 What are the consequences of breaking the API?

 One of the reasons why this breaking of the API in QGIS 3.0 is that it will have a great impact, which could break the hundreds of developed plugins that would no longer be compatible with the new API and the authors of these would have to do a review of their developments to ensure compatibility with the new API.

 The extent of the necessary changes depends to a large extent on:

 - How many changes to the API affect the current functionality.

 At how many points the plugin authors have used parts of the API that they would change.